StanfordGeospatialCenter/Hackathon_DataSources/ReadMe.md

-# Geospatial Data & Software Resources for Artathon
+# Geospatial Data & Software Resources for Art-a-thon

+Below you'll find some of the basic building blocks for creating interactive mapping applications for the web.
+About the only thing you need, that you won't find below, is a web server for your html code.

 ## The Basics
 [http://mapschool.io/](http://mapschool.io/)

 An excellent introduction to mapping with computers, particularly for the web.
+Mapschool is a collaborative, simple guide to understanding the concepts of cartography, gis, and maps.
+You can read it at [mapschool.io](mapschool.io) and contribute to it at [https://github.com/mapschool/mapschool](https://github.com/mapschool/mapschool).
+Mapschool is licensed CC0: it is free.

 ## Software